hunt4dm/dm21cm-sashimi-swave/README.md

 ## Citation

+## Citation

+If you use this code, please cite the associated paper:
+- arXiv:2609.21479
-If you use this code, please cite the relevant original software and methodology papers listed above, in particular the DM21cm and SASHIMI references.
+Please also cite the relevant original software and methodology papers listed above, in particular the DM21cm and SASHIMI references.